 THE EORI number (Economic Operators’ Registration and Identification) is a European Union requirement for companies importing or exporting goods to and from the EU.
 If you have traded outside the EU you will already have an EORI number, if you have only traded within the EU you will need to register now LINK Get an EORI number – GOV.UK (www.gov.uk)

-Yes, despite the concluded trade agreement, every shipment needs a commercial invoice with information for the customs authorities.
+Duty-free are all goods that have been manufactured entirely in the EU or UK or that have complied with the agreed rules of origin and fulfilled formalities.
+Despite the concluded trade agreement, every shipment needs a commercial invoice with information for the customs authorities.
 This helps the authorities to assess whether the goods can be imported or exported to a country and what controls, if any, are required.
 It is essential to provide an invoice with the correct information as it reduces the potential for delays.

 CHECKLIST for you correct shipping after Brexit